aekaplan/aekaplan.github.io/_posts/2013-04-05-color-theory.md

 There are a lot of great resources to help you pick color palettes.
 I use these all the time for inspiration and to help me find matching or complimentary colors:

-* <a href="http://0to255.com/" target="_blank">0 to 255</a> a simple tool that helps web designers find variations of any color.
-* <a href="http://colorschemedesigner.com/" target="_blank">Color Scheme Designer</a> you can try out different colors and even see how they might look on a dark or light website.
+* [0 to 255](http://0to255.com/) a simple tool that helps web designers find variations of any color. * [Color Scheme Designer](http://colorschemedesigner.com/) you can try out different colors and even see how they might look on a dark or light website.
-* <a href="https://kuler.adobe.com/" target="_blank">Adobe's Kuler</a> is a design resource of exploring, creating and sharing color themes.
+* [Adobe's Kuler](https://kuler.adobe.com/) is a design resource of exploring, creating and sharing color themes.
-* <a href="http://www.colourlovers.com/" target="_blank">COLOURlovers</a> is a website with a big community of users who create and share color palettes, much like Kuler.
+* [COLOURlovers](http://www.colourlovers.com/) is a website with a big community of users who create and share color palettes, much like Kuler.
-* <a href="http://www.colorhexa.com/" target="_blank">ColorHexa</a>
-is an online resource that's useful for finding different color variations and complimentary colors.
+* [ColorHexa](http://www.colorhexa.com/) is an online resource that's useful for finding different color variations and complimentary colors.
 I will often search for hex colors (e.g. #b1e1ed) to experiment with different shades.
-* <a href="http://pltts.me/" target="_blank">PLTTS</a> makes it's easy to find matching color-palettes for your project.
+* [PLTTS](http://pltts.me/) makes it's easy to find matching color-palettes for your project.
-* <a href="http://www.blendoku.com/" target="_blank">Blendoku</a> is puzzle game that will challenge your ability to distinguish and arrange colors.
+* [Blendoku](http://www.blendoku.com/) is puzzle game that will challenge your ability to distinguish and arrange colors.
 The game is based on color principles and exercises taught in art schools around the world.

 While there is a science behind color theory, it's also very much an art.
 Learning to use color in your designs takes practice and a bit of innate taste.
 I'm still learning about and playing with color, but I really love its meanings and I'm fascinated by how easily it can change a design.